Frequently asked questions for medical conditions

 Is a physician required by law to report to the DMV if a driver has a seizure or a loss of consciousness?

 No, a physician is not required by New York State law to report this to the DMV.
-However, in the interest of the health and safety of the driver and the safety of all highway users, any such incidents should be reported promptly using a Physician's Request for Driver Review form (DS-6).
+However, in the interest of the health and safety of the driver and the safety of all highway users, any such incidents should be reported promptly using a Physician's Reporting Form (DS-6).

 I was involved in an accident where I fell asleep.
 Why must my physician submit a report to the Medical Review Unit?